Have an interview with Deloitte Consulting coming up? If so, you’ll want to know what to expect and how to prepare.

 Information from recent candidates suggests there are 35 questions split over 5 distinct sections.
 We’ve got all you need to know about this part of the process in our article, Deloitte Online Assessment: What It Is & How To Pass.

-If you’re selected for an interview you’ll be contacted via your campus career center or direct by the Deloitte recruiting team.
+If you’re selected for a Deloitte interview you’ll be contacted via your campus career center or direct by the Deloitte recruiting team.

 For campus hires, first-round interviews often take place on campus and include one or 2 interviews.
 These interviews include both case and behavioral interview questions.
 We’ve heard the cases include market-sizing as well as the non-profit sector.